-The overall site of J.J.
-Kelly Park is mapped as containing biodiversity, adjacent to the riparian corridor however the event site itself excludes the riparian corridor.
+Parts of the site are mapped as containing biodiversity, adjacent to riparian corridors however the event site itself excludes the riparian corridors.
 Due to the temporary nature of the proposal, and the requirement for the site to be returned to its previous state following events, no impact on biodiversity is expected.
 In addition, all events are required to have suitable waste management plans and will be required to pay a bond to ensure no long-term impact on the site.
 Council's environment officer has not raised any concerns in relation to environmental impacts.